 The Governance Compass

-A research-backed assessment across 12 governance axes — from economic philosophy to international engagement.
-Far beyond left and right.
+A research-informed assessment across 12 governance axes — from economic philosophy to international engagement.

 Compare your positions with friends axis by axis.
 See where you align, where you diverge, and understand each other's perspectives on how society should be governed.